 Rep. Scott Peters (D-CA)

 The U.S. Naval Sea Cadet Corps is the only congressionally chartered, military-oriented youth program where the participants (cadets and volunteers) are responsible for paying many of the program expenses out-of-pocket.

-In 2001, it became apparent that the training program had become too expensive for many cadets.
-The USNSCC set a goal to find sufficient additional funding ($2M) in order to “buy down” the individual’s training costs to a reasonable amount.
-At our request, our Navy sponsor, the Navy Recruiting Command, input this amount into the President’s Budget request every year and the USNSCC Legislative Affairs team advocates for additional funding on top of the $1.7M amount.
-Only through ongoing congressional support, via additional funds, were we able to maintain this program.
+The USNSCC needs funding from the Department of the Navy in their O&M account in order to “buy down” the individual’s training costs to a reasonable amount.
+At our request, our Navy sponsor, Navy Recruiting Command, inputs approximately $1.7M into the President’s Budget request every year and the USNSCC Legislative Affairs team advocates for additional funding on top of the $1.7M amount.
+Only through ongoing congressional support, via additional funds that vary every year, are we able to maintain this program.

-Below are the FY16 funding requirements for our program:
+Below are the FY20 funding requirements for our program:

-The Navy Budget Request and the Congressional Add equal our total federal grant amount.
+The Navy Budget Request and the Congressional Add equal our future total federal grant amount.
 This amount is unknown, and can vary greatly.
 Our ask in FY20 will be a total of $6.0M.
 A reduced amount below our $6.0M requirement sacrifices our goals of reduced enrollment fees and the total defrayment of all uniform and unit costs.
 This amount will allow for program maintenance, but will preclude any significant program growth and jeopardize training opportunities.
 Please contact your representative and both senators to ask for their support of an additional $4.3M in congressional funding for the U.S. Naval Sea Cadet Corps in FY20.